THE NEXT FULL COUNCIL MEETING WILL TAKE PLACE AT 7.00 pm ON WEDNESDAY 12 JULY 2017 AT GURNARD VILLAGE HALL, WESTBROOK LANE .

-THE DATE FOR NEXT PLANNING COMMITTEE MEETING WILL BE HELD WHEN REQUIRED.
+THE DATE FOR NEXT PLANNING COMMITTEE MEETING WILL BE HELD on WEDNESDAY 28 JUNE 2017

 THE ANNUAL PARISH MEETING WILL BE HELD APRIL 2018

 THE DATE FOR THE NEXT ANNUAL MEETING OF THE PARISH COUNCIL WILL BE MAY 2018 AT 7PM

 THE NEXT MEETING OF THE NEIGHBOURHOOD PLAN STEERING GROUP WILL TAKE PLACE WHEN REQUIRED.

 There is often a Planning Committee meeting each month also, held on the 4th or 5th Wednesday at the same time and venue.
 Notices advertising all these meetings, as well as the annual meetings are placed on the Parish Noticeboard in Worsley Road 3 clear days before each meeting (7 days for the Annual Parish Meeting).

 The Parish Council has both powers and duties and its main function is to serve the Community in Local Government, whilst at the same time making legal and balanced decisions.
 It effectively represents many interests of the Gurnard Community as well as serving as a Consultative Body for the Isle of Wight Council and Central Government, and often this extends to issues well outside of its normal remit.

 The first Parish Clerk, Mrs Joy Bradley, was appointed on 10th June 1985 and served until 31st August 2000.
 She stayed on for one month after this, working alongside her successor, Mr Rusty Adams, who remained in place until 31st March 2014.
 On 1st April 2014 Rusty handed over to Mrs Sue Waters.